The Human Truth Foundation

 Health:

 Finland does relatively well in encouraging good health, compared to many other countries.
-Finland comes in the best 20 in terms of its food aid and health contributions and WHO compliance31, its immunizations take-up32 (amongst the best in Europe), its adolescent birth rate20 and in its fertility rate13.
-It does better than average in its average life expectancy11.
-Finland still has work to do.
-Finland does worse than average when it comes to its smoking rate33 (still low for Europe) and in its alcohol consumption rate34.
+Finland comes in the best 20 in terms of its food aid and health contributions and WHO compliance31, its immunizations take-up32 (amongst the highest in Europe), its adolescent birth rate20 and in its fertility rate13.
+It does better than average for its average life expectancy11.
+But, things could still be better.
+Finland does worse than average in its smoking rate33 (still low for Europe) and in its alcohol consumption rate34.
 And finally, it falls into the worst 20 when it comes to its suicide rate35.
-The prevalence of overweight adults has increased by 14% over the past 40 years.
+The number of overweight adults has increased by 14% during the last 40 years.
 Life expectancy in Finland improved by +6.9yrs in the 30 years from 1990, less than the global average of +7.9yrs.

 Life Expectancy